1977 |

 2005 |

-VIA’s aging streetcar fleet is replaced by new vehicles that are enclosed, air-conditioned, powered by propane engines, and accessible in accordance with the Americans with Disabilities Act. |
+• VIA’s introduces new streetcars that are enclosed, air-conditioned, powered by propane engines, and accessible in accordance with the Americans with Disabilities Act. |

 2006 |